 Serving the community of orphaned and injured wildlife, the community of citizens bringing animals to our attention, and the community of wildlife rehabilitators seeking education and support.

-2021 has continued to be a new and different year for all of us; we are part of a community that has shown we care for the world around us.
+The last few years have been new and different for all of us; we are part of a community that has shown we care for the world around us.
 Our mission statement above shows how we hold community at the center of all our work.
 Wildlife rehabilitators continue provide excellent care for injured and orphaned wild animals out of their own homes, often giving not only their time, but their own money.
 They make a huge sacrifice to care for these wild neighbors of ours.
 WRR is there to care for them through education; formula reimbursement; collecting and distributing needed supplies; assistance and compassionate care networking; and veterinary assistance programs.

 The care of our wild neighbors is something WRR and the rehabilitation community is passionate about.
 That is why growing, supporting, and developing the wildlife rehabilitation community is vitally important to your communities all across Minnesota.
 So when an animal in your neighborhood needs help, a skilled wildlife rehabilitator is there to care for them.